jnrhrry/karyapramoedya/README.md

 # karyapramoedya

 A new Flutter application to complete Belajar Membuat Aplikasi Flutter Untuk Pemula at Dicoding.
+At the same moment, it's also a tribute for our great litterateur, Pram.

 ![Capture 3](https://user-images.githubusercontent.com/55497456/91276462-c9d7ac00-e7ab-11ea-8b0a-05f7e2fe402d.JPG)